FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

     For example, "Molecular Dynamics" > "Available Properties" clarifies that we are dealing with observables documented along the trajectory.

 System specifications are found under "Material".
-Since we know the composition of our system, **click on "Elements / Formula"** and **select the matching elements** in the periodic table.
+Since we know the composition of our system, **click on "Elements / Formula"**.
-The **color code** of each element indicates the number of remaining entries containing these elements too.
-Those that are already filtered out will be **gray**, just as you saw when opening the side pane.
-It shows that Gromacs users typically work on organic systems.
+Notice how many of the elements on the periodic table are grayed out.
+This indicates that there are no entries containing these elements, given the filters that you have applied.
+Additionally, the **number of entries** containing each remaining element is displayed within the element's periodic table box, with a corresponding **blue color gradient**.

 !!! tip
-    You can toggle the **statistics** scale via the dropdown menu right to the name.
+    You can toggle the **statistics** scale via the dropdown menu to the right of the name.
     Conversely, if the statistics are ever slowing the browser down, deactivate them by deselecting "Filters" > "options menu" (`⋮`) > "Show advanced statistics".

-This is the effect of _stacking filters_.
-You can see **both chips** on the left.
-Note how there is an **"and"** in between.
+Now, **select the elements** contained in our system (we are looking for pure water, so O and H suffice).
+The corresponding chips will be added to the side menu, with an "and" in between.
-While filters between side menu options stack, those within a side pane each have their own logic.
+While filters between groups _stack_ (i.e., **"and" logic** is applied), those within a side pane each have their own logic (more on that in scenario 2).

-Finishing up, we are looking for pure water, so the elements O and H in the composition suffice. <!-- Shame how we don't have a subgroup search yet -->
-Remove all data with additional elements by **selecting "only compositions that exclusively contain these atoms"**.
+Finally, remove all data with additional elements by selecting the **"only compositions that exclusively contain these atoms"** box.

 !!! success
     You are left with 2 MD calculations in the entries list.